-Mr. Lawrence also works extensively on both the transaction and litigation sides of Oil & Gas Law.
-He has represented both producers and royalty owners, through class actions and individually.
-With other members of the firm’s Oil & Gas practice, he has extensively explored royalty payment and lease-related issues that are of paramount concern to Kansas landowners.
-Mr. Lawrence has also represented landowners in connection with eminent domain proceedings related to interstate gas and oil pipelines, underground gas storage fields, and other, similar condemnations.
+Dan also works in natural resources law—oil, gas, and wind energy.
+He has represented both oil and gas producers and royalty owners, through class actions and individually, and has advised wind energy producers in connection with a variety of issues.
+He has extensively explored royalty payment and lease-related issues that are of paramount concern to Kansas landowners, and has also represented landowners in connection with eminent domain proceedings related to interstate gas and oil pipelines, underground gas storage fields, and other, similar condemnations.

 Dan has presented seminars to both lawyers and non-lawyers on subjects including IT best practices for cyber security and privacy, royalty calculation and royalty obligations, computer trespass, and other topics related to technology law and natural resource law.
-He is also active in both the bar and the community.
-Since 2008, he has served on the interview committee for recipients of the JL Weigand Legal Education Trust, one of the nation’s largest legal scholarships, and was recognized as “2011 Mentor of the Year” for his participation in the Trust’s mentorship program.
+He is also active in both the Bar and the community.
+Since 2008, he has served on the interview committee for recipients of the J.L.
+Weigand Legal Education Trust, one of the nation’s largest legal scholarships, and was recognized as “2011 Mentor of the Year” for his participation in the Trust’s mentorship program.
 He regularly provides pro bono legal advice at Wichita’s Union Rescue Mission, Hilltop Urban Church, and World Impact Ministries.
 He is a member of the Wesley Brown Inn of Court, is active in the Wichita Bar Association’s civil practice committee, and has served as a member of the Board of Directors for the Red Shoe Society of Ronald McDonald House Charities of Wichita.

 - Business Law